dinisi/perilla-server/README.md

 - MEVN Full javascript stack
 - RESTFul API Design

-Please see [The docs](https://perilla.js.org) for more information.
+See the project wiki for more information